eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </allocation-stats>
 ```

-The next element `<allocation-stats>` shows a snapshot of how memory was divided up between application threads before the current cycle started.In this example, the thread that used the most memory was `LargeThreadPool-thread-68`.
+The next element `<allocation-stats>` shows a snapshot of how memory was divided up between application threads before the current cycle started.
+In this example, the thread that used the most memory was `LargeThreadPool-thread-68`.

 For this example, at the start of this GC increment, the tenure area is low on free memory, as expected.
 25% of the total heap is available as free memory, which is split between the following areas of the heap: